-- c) If an employee is transferred from an Administrative Assignment (non-platoon schedule) to a 24-hour shift (platoon) assignment, the employee will be credited with twenty-four (24) hours of Holiday Leave.
-In addition, the employee would retain any unused personal holiday hours for use later in the year. - d) At the beginning of each month (or on the initial date of hire if hired during the first fifteen days of the month) each employee will be credited three (3) hours of Holiday Leave. - e) In the event that an employee works on the 4th of July, Thanksgiving or Christmas (i.e., Super Holiday) he/she shall be paid at an additional hourly rate of one-half times his/her straight-time hourly rate for each hour worked on the holiday.
-(Each Holiday is defined as the 24-hour shift that begins the day of the Holiday at 08:00 or 07:00) This rate of pay is equal to an additional half-time pay over his/her regular straight-time rate of pay. - f) For example, an employee working a non-overtime shift would receive an additional half (1/2) time on a Super Holiday; an employee already working overtime on a Super Holiday will be paid at double their straight-time hourly rate. - g) Employees will be allowed to have a negative balance of Holiday Leave if it is anticipated that they will be able to have a zero balance by the end of the year. - h) In the event that the employee has a negative balance when they separate from service the negative balance will be deducted from their other compensated leave. - i) Employees will be cashed out up to 23.75 hours of unused holiday leave at the end of the year.
+- 16.1 Beginning January 1, 2024, employees will accrue Holiday Leave at the rate of six hours per pay period. - 16.2 In the event that an employee works on the 4th of July, Thanksgiving or Christmas (i.e., Super Holiday) they shall be paid at an additional hourly rate of one-half times their straight-time hourly rate for each hour worked on the holiday.
+(Each Holiday is defined as the 24-hour shift that begins the day of the Holiday at 08:00 or 07:00).
+This rate of pay is equal to an additional half-time pay over their regular straight-time rate of pay. - For example, an employee working a non-overtime shift would receive an additional half (1/2) time on a Super Holiday; an employee already working overtime on a Super Holiday will be paid at double their straight-time hourly rate. - 16.3 Employees will be allowed to have a negative balance of Holiday Leave if it is anticipated that they will be able to have a zero balance by the end of the year. - 16.3.1.
+If that employee has a negative balance when they separate from service, the negative hours balance will be deducted from their other compensated leave accruals. - 16.4 Employees will be cashed out up to 23.75 hours of unused holiday leave at the end of the year.
 Holiday Leave in excess of 23.75 hours at the end of the year will be forfeited.
-The cash out will be paid on the first payday of the next calendar year. - j) Any employee who quits, retires, dies or is terminated will receive regular compensation for any accrued Holiday Leave, which has not been used.
-Accrued Holiday pay and/or termination pay of a deceased employee will be paid to the same individual to who is paid his/her accrued wages.

-k) The Union reserves the right to request to transfer 24 hours of Holiday Leave per year from each platoon employee's holiday accrual for the purpose of conducting Union business to the union leave bank, so long as the balance of hours held for Union business is less than 3500 hours.
-The City agrees to withhold and transfer the agreed upon amount of hours effective February 1st of each year, with the Union declaring the desired transfer by October 1st of the preceding calendar year.
-The balance of hours will be used for Union business as described in Article 19 - Union Work Replacement.
+The cash out will be paid on the first payday of the next calendar year. - 16.5 Any employee who quits, retires, dies or is terminated will receive regular compensation for any accrued Holiday Leave, which has not been used.
+Accrued Holiday pay and/or termination pay of a deceased employee will be paid to the same individual to who is paid their accrued wages. - 16.6 The Union reserves the right to request to transfer 24 hours of Holiday Leave per year from each employee's holiday accrual for the purpose of conducting Union business to the union leave bank, so long as the balance of hours held for Union business is less than 3500 hours.
+The City agrees to withhold and transfer the agreed upon number of hours effective February 1st of each year, with the Union declaring the desired transfer by October 1st of the preceding calendar year.
+The balance of hours will be used for Union business as described in Article 19-Union Work Replacement.
 Account balances will be communicated between the Union Treasurer and the Bellevue Fire Department Fiscal Manager and/or their designee upon request on a quarterly basis.